Corporate Governance

 - Result of the evaluation of effectiveness of the Board of Directors

-Executive Nomination Meeting
+Governance and Executive Nomination Meeting

-The Executive Nomination Meeting is comprised of three highly independent outside directors (Miwako Doi, Fuminao Hachiuma, and Shigeru Yamashita) and two internal directors (Tomomi Nakamura and Atsushi Osaki).
-Chaired by Director and Chairman Tomomi Nakamura, it met six times in FYE March 2025.
+The Governance and Executive Nomination Meeting is comprised of three highly independent Outside Directors (Miwako Doi, Fuminao Hachiuma, and Shigeru Yamashita) and two internal Directors (Tomomi Nakamura and Atsushi Osaki).
+As an advisory body to the Board of Directors, it deliberates and submits reports on important matters concerning officer appointments and governance.

 Executive Compensation Meeting

-The Executive Compensation Meeting is comprised of three highly independent outside directors (Miwako Doi, Fuminao Hachiuma, and Shigeru Yamashita) and two internal directors (Tomomi Nakamura and Atsushi Osaki).
-Chaired by Director and Chairman Tomomi Nakamura, it met five times in FYE March 2025.
+The Executive Compensation Meeting is comprised of three highly independent Outside Directors (Miwako Doi, Fuminao Hachiuma, and Shigeru Yamashita) and two internal Directors (Tomomi Nakamura and Atsushi Osaki), and deliberates and submits reports on matters concerning Director and Executive Officer compensation.

 - Determination of individual base amounts, etc., for restricted stock compensation